lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Breadth First Search (BFS) - queue

+Traverse a graph in a breadthward motion.
 Use a queue to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

 1. Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Insert it in a queue.
 2. If no adjacent vertex is found, remove the first vertex from the queue.